-For Reclaimed Sand That Performs As Well As – Or Better Than – New
+For Reclaimed Sand Or Ceramic Material That Performs As Well As – Or Better Than – New

-Simpson Technologies introduced the concept of sand reclamation in the 1950s.
-Over 500 foundries around the world have relied on the Pro-Claim to cost effectively reclaim their sand.
+Simpson Technologies first introduced the concept of pneumatic sand reclamation in the 1950s.
+The current Simpson reclaimers are the result of over 70 years of continuous research and practical field experience in sand reclamation systems.
+Over 500 foundries around the world have relied on Simpson sand reclamation equipment to cost effectively reclaim their sand or ceramic.

-STEP 1 – The sand inlet permits direct connection to a gravity feed from your sand bin, providing simple, continuous operation.
+STEP 1 – The Pro-Claim inlet permits direct connection to a gravity feed from your storage bin, providing simple, continuous operation.

 STEP 2 – The turbine type blower introduces air into a common plenum, providing even air dispersion among the cells.
 The air accelerates through a nozzle at the bottom of each blast tube to the optimum air/sand mixture for your application.

-STEP 3 – Propelled by air, sand is accelerated at a controlled rate up through a blast tube to a conical target.
-The Pro-Claim sand reclaimer tubes typically require minimal maintenance, but when maintenance is required, the design makes tube removal easily accomplished through an outside door.
+STEP 3 – Propelled by air, sand or ceramic is accelerated at a controlled rate up through a blast tube to a conical target.
+The Pro-Claim blast tubes typically require minimal maintenance, but when maintenance is required, the design makes tube removal easily accomplished through individual cell access doors.

-STEP 5 – As the sand curtain falls from the target area it is exposed to exhaust air drawn through a shroud surrounding the target.
+STEP 5 – As the sand or ceramic curtain falls from the target area it is exposed to exhaust air drawn through a shroud surrounding the target.
 Residual binder and excess fines scrubbed off the sand grains are removed to dust collection.
-This controls Loss on Ignition and maintains the original sand screen distribution.
+This controls Loss on Ignition (LOI) and maintains the original sand screen distribution

 Simpson Performance Laboratory Test Program